Falcosoft/vstdriver/README.md

 Currently, the following development environments are supported:
 Visual Studio 2008, Visual Studio 2017-2022
 In theory, VS2010-VS2015 should work, too, but I didn't investigate that.

 Falcosoft: Visual studio 2005 also works with the vstdriver.08.sln solution file.
+Visual Studio 2005 can be used to build WinNT4 SP6 compatible version of the driver.

 ### Additional requirements